Back to Blog

 • Relax and don’t overthink it.

 Remember, it’s not about being perfect; it’s about getting the best score you can.
-Don’t get caught up on one question.
+Don’t get caught up in one question.
 Keep moving at a decent pace.
+There is a time clock on the page so you will know how many questions you have completed and how much time remains.

 How does the test affect my admissions decision?